How Amazon’s Data (and DSP) Can Help You Reach New eCommerce Audiences in 2023

 How does this benefit an Amazon seller though?
 Amazon isn’t a property WE own…

-One way to take advantage of Amazon’s massive first party data is through their Demand-Side Platform (DSP).
+One way to take advantage of Amazon’s massive first party data is through Amazon demand side platform (DSP).
 Remember those external websites that Amazon owns that they can serve ads on (mentioned above)?

-DSP offers one of the most impactful opportunities for advertisers to scale in the post-third-party-data world.
+A DSP ad offers one of the most impactful opportunities for advertisers to scale in the post-third-party-data world.

 Here’s a quick list of targeting options offered by Amazon DSP: